anthonypang/GithubFinder/README.md

 ## Welcome to the Github Finder

-This application allows users to serach for other users on GitHub
+This application allows users to search for other users on GitHub